KKSF: Oldies Channel 91

-Switch to country music
+Country music

 Though "Channel 91" was quite popular, the early 1970s recession and oil crisis made it difficult to get sufficient advertising to support the large operation.
 Eventually, Metromedia decided it could make more money by adopting a simpler, less-competitive country music format that was working for sister station KLAC in Los Angeles.

 In July 1974, KNEW's format changed to "California Country" music, led by new general manager Bill Ward, who was also GM of KLAC.
 Gaines, Hawkins, Lyons, Reynolds, Campbell, and others left the station.
 Bill Collins remained with KNEW as a country music DJ, working the mid-day shift.
 Other airstaff members included morning man Frank Terry and music director Steve Leader in the afternoon slot.

 In the 1990s, the format became classic country.
 In September 1997, the station changed from local DJs to the satellite-fed "Real Country" syndicated network.
 In August 1998, the station dropped country to simulcast co-owned KIOI, an adult contemporary station.

 Return to talk

 KNEW became the flagship over-the-air affiliate of CNET Radio on January 14, 2000, offering technology news and talk 24 hours a day.
 Under that format, the station simulcasted nationally on XM Satellite Radio channel 130.
 Also in 2000, the station was acquired by Clear Channel Communications, the forerunner to current owner iHeartMedia.

 In 2003, the station dropped CNET and became a general talk radio station branded "Talk 910."
-Programming included Sacramento-based Armstrong & Getty in mornings, The Glenn Beck Program, and nationally syndicated The Savage Nation, for which KNEW was the flagship station beginning in July 2003.
+Programming included Sacramento-based Armstrong & Getty in mornings, The Glenn Beck Program, and nationally syndicated The Savage Nation with Michael Savage, for which KNEW was the flagship station beginning in July 2003.

 On September 10, 2009, KNEW dropped "The Savage Nation" and replaced it with John and Ken from co-owned Los Angeles station KFI.
 The station explained its decision: "We have decided to go in a different philosophical and ideological direction, featuring more contemporary content and more local information."

 Clear Channel rebranded KNEW to "Fox Newsradio 910" on July 6, 2010, with the slogan "The Bay Area's Home of Fox News Radio."
 Accompanying that change, Fox News Radio's John Gibson replaced John and Ken in afternoon drive.
 Later in 2010, 910 began carrying "The Dave Ramsey Show" and "The Alan Colmes Show".